Asset Protection for Boat Owners

 LLCs are utilized to hold the assets because they are tax-free companies with strong liability protection.
 If you set them up correctly, you won't need to file separate tax returns for each LLC, saving you time and money.

+Creating and maintaining a corporation or LLC for boat ownership involves legal fees, filing requirements, and possibly annual reports and taxes, which add costs and administrative responsiblities.
 The strategy may not be an exact fit for every circumstance, so it would be wise to consult with your lawyer and accountant first and then rely on Harvard Business Services, Inc. to handle the details of filing and maintaining your Delaware boat LLC or corporation.

 Delaware Boat Registration Information